The StockJumpers Strategy

 Two simple proven strategy's that produce phenomenal profits...

-There are lots of ways to leverage our technology and directional data, however the two simplest ideas are to trade the PRE-JUMP picks (CASH COW FUND) and trade the JUMPS (PRO Jumper Fund) on the major movers in the after-market.
+There are lots of ways to leverage our technology and directional data, however the two simplest ideas are to trade the PRE-JUMP picks (CASH COW) and trade the JUMPS (PRO Jumpers) on the major movers in the after-market.
 Members who are active traders can do both.
 Now both these strategies can be auto-traded – put on full auto-pilot while you play golf or enjoy your family.

 An Idea on how to trade the directional data